lugia19/Claude-Usage-Extension/PRIVACY.md

 Data Security
 - All data is stored securely using Firebase
-- Personal identifiers are hashed using SHA-256
-- No plain-text personal information is stored
+- Only usage data is stored, no personal information

 User Rights
 - You can contact lugia19@lugia19.com for any privacy-related questions